zuisei-mission.jpg

 Mission

-The Mission of OMS is to provide supportive and authentic Zen training to those whose life circumstances prevent them from participating in ongoing, in-person practice.
-Some of our students care for young children or elderly parents, have very demanding jobs, are housebound or physically limited due to age or illness, or simply choose a gentler, more flexible form of practice.
-What unites us, however, is our aspiration to attain individual and collective liberation, as well as our unwavering commitment to live kind and fiercely awake lives.
+The Mission of OMS is to provide supportive and authentic Zen training to those whose life circumstances prevent them from participating in ongoing, in-person Zen practice.
+Some of our students care for young children or elderly parents, have demanding jobs, are housebound or physically limited due to age or illness, or simply choose a gentler, more flexible form of practice.
+As a sangha or community of practitioners, we support one another in creating the conditions and engaging the tools needed to cultivate wisdom and compassion in our everyday lives.
+What unites us is our aspiration to attain individual and collective liberation for the sake of ourselves and everyone we encounter.

 Statement of Core Values

-As a sangha and as individual practitioners of the Buddhist path, we rely on certain core values to provide the foundation for our practice and training.
+As practitioners of the Buddhist path, we rely on certain core values to provide the foundation for our practice and training in the Ocean Mind Sangha:

 OMS Ethical Guidelines and Grievance and Reconciliation Process